areenberg/RelSys/README.md

 # RelSys (**Rel**ocation **Sys**tem)
 RelSys is a tool for evaluating a system of queues where arriving customers can be relocated to an alternative queue if none of the servers in the preferred queue are idle.
-We have developed two interfaces for RelSys: A Python module (Linux) and a command-line interface (Windows/Linux).
+We have developed two interfaces for RelSys: A Python module and a command-line interface.

 # Table of contents